triton-IT/VIE/readme.md

+#What is VIE?

+VIE stands for Virtual Instrument Engine.
+It means that when other VST are a single virtual instrument, VIE allows you create your own instrument or FX.

 # How to use VIE

-## Building the application

-Create a build folder and get into it.

-> mkdir build

-> cd build

-Create project structure

-Option *-DDEBUG=TRUE* enable the logs.

-Option *-DDEPLOY_TO_VST_FOLDER=TRUE* deploys VIE to the standard folder for virtual instruments.

-> cmake .. -DDEPLOY_TO_VST_FOLDER=TRUE -DDEBUG=TRUE

-Build the project and deploy it if parameter is set.

-> cmake --build .
+VIE is a plugin for any DAW supporting VST or AUV3.
+To use VIE, you just have to download it for your platform/OS and follow the instruction of your DAW to install it.

+Creating an instrument or FX is easy with VIE because of its design.
+VIE interface is based on building blocks.
+You just have to drag blocks (called components) and link them to have a new instrument or FX ready to play.

+VIE requires to link at least 2 types of building block, an input one and an output.
+The signal will flow from your DAW to input components, flow through all intermediates ones and finish to flow to the output ones that will send result back to your DAW.

 # Understanding VIE

-## Input busses
+## Input components

-### Event input busses
+### Event input components

-Midi processor component is mapped to an event input bus.
+Midi-in component is mapped to an event input bus of your DAW.
+It means that if a midi-in component is present in VIE, it will handle the MIDI events of your DAW automatically.
-You need to add at list one midi processor component if you need to manage event inputs Midi processor component is documented below.
+You need to add at list one midi-in processor component if you need to manage event inputs.
+Midi-in processor component is documented below.

-### Audio input busses
+### Audio input components

-Sampler processor component is mapped to an audio input bus.
+Audio-in component is mapped to an audio input bus of your DAW.
+It means that if a audio-in component is present in VIE, it will handle the AUDIO events of your DAW automatically.
-You need to add at list one audio processor component if you want to manage audio inputs.
+You need to add at list one audio-in processor component if you want to manage audio inputs.
-Sampler processor component is documented below.
+Audio-in processor component is documented below.

 ## Output busses